klay-music/klay-beam/README.md

 Base repo for running Apache Beam jobs locally or on GCP via Dataflow.

+Most Beam jobs require three compatible ingredients:

+1. A pipeline script to define and launch the job
+2. A specialized Docker image including Beam SDK and any dependencies required by the pipeline
+3. A local python environment that also includes the Beam SDK and job dependencies

+This repo includes helpers and examples for creating compatible scripts, Docker images, and local environments, (1, 2, and 3 respectively).

+To run an example job:
-Talk to Charles or Max for GCP permissions.
+1. Talk to Charles or Max for GCP IAP permissions.

-The process for running a job:
-1. Activate the `klay-beam` conda environment
+1. Activate the `klay-beam` conda environment locally, (for example `environment/osx-64-klay-beam.yml`)
-1. Edit `bin/run.py` to define an execution graph.
 1. Run `bin/run.py` (see example below for arguments).

 ```bash